 Resources to request

 As part of your proposal you should consider requesting resources to:

 - undertake care pathway analyses to understand the facilitators and hurdles to adoption

-- employ a health economist on the project, either as a co-investigator or a consultant
+- employ a health economist on the project, either as a project co-lead or a consultant

 - engage with evaluation bodies, for example, the Office for Market Access

 - undertake appropriate training in health economics or evaluation – this could include a secondment or discipline hop

 EPSRC does not fund economic assessments of technologies in isolation, but encourages the inclusion of appropriate work within the project, where this adds value as part of the broader technology development.